Learning Control by Iterative Inversion: Iterative Inversion for Learning Control

 In our approach we assume that $P(\trajstate)$ is not known, but we are given a set $\steeringbuffer$ of $M$ intents, $\intent_1,\dots, \intent_M$, where $\intent_i = \embed(\trajstate^i)$, and $\trajstate^i$ are drawn i.i.d.~from $P(\trajstate)$.
 Henceforth, we will refer to $\steeringbuffer$ as the \textit{steering dataset}, as it should act to steer the learning of the inverse mapping towards the desired trajectory distribution $P(\trajstate)$.

-It is worth relating Problem \eqref{eq:control_loss} to the general inverse problem in Section \ref{sec:iterative_inversion}, and what we referred to as the distribution shift problem.
+It is worth relating the problem above to the general inverse problem in Section \ref{sec:iterative_inversion}, and the distribution shift in Definition \ref{def:dist_shift}.
 Initially, the policy is not expected to be able to produce state-action trajectories that match the state trajectories in $\steeringbuffer$, but only trajectories that are output by the initial (typically random) policy.
-While these initial trajectories could be used for imitation learning, yielding an intent-conditioned policy, there is no reason to expect that this policy will be any good for intents in $\steeringbuffer$, which are out-of-distribution with respect to the policy's training data.
+While these initial trajectories could be used as data for imitation learning, yielding an intent-conditioned policy, there is no reason to expect that this policy will be any good for intents in $\steeringbuffer$, which are out-of-distribution with respect to this training data.

 We now propose a method for solving Problem \eqref{eq:control_loss} based on iterative inversion, as detailed in Algorithm \ref{alg:ESI}.
 There are four notable differences from the iterative inversion method in Algorithm \ref{alg:II}.
 First, we operate on batches of size $N$ instead of on the whole steering data (of size $M$), for computational efficiency.
 Second, we sample a batch of intents from a mixture of the steering dataset and the intents calculated for rollouts in the previous iteration.
 We found that this helps stabilize the algorithm.
 Third, we add random exploration noise to the policy when performing the rollouts, which we found to be necessary (see Sec. \ref{ssec:steering_evaluation}).
 Fourth, we used a replay buffer for the supervised learning part of the algorithm, also for improved stability.
-For $\loss$, we used the MSE between action trajectories, and for the optimization in line \ref{line:sl}, we perform several epochs of gradient-based optimization using Adam~\citep{kingma2014adam}, keeping the state history input to $\policy_{\theta}(\hat{\intent})$ fixed as $\trajstate$ when computing the gradient.
+For $\loss$, we used the MSE between action trajectories, and for the optimization in line 7, we perform several epochs of gradient-based optimization using Adam~\citep{kingma2014adam}, keeping the state history input to $\policy_{\theta}(\hat{\intent})$ fixed as $\trajstate$ when computing the gradient.
 The size of the replay buffer was set to $K\times N$.

+The astute reader may notice that while the desired intents $\steeringbuffer$ are used as input to the data collection policy, they are actually \textit{detached} from the training loss throughout learning, by the relabelling in line 5.
+What, then, drives the learning closer to $\steeringbuffer$?
+Our analysis in Section \ref{sec:iterative_inversion} explains how, under suitable conditions of $\mathcal{F}$, the policy can in fact be steered appropriately by such an algorithm.